ricardopsantos/RJPS_MVPCleanRx/__Documents__/exams/GalleryApp.Report/README.md

 The cell receives an image id, and asks the worker for the details and also the image.

-Because whe do `disposeBag = DisposeBag()` on `func prepareForReuse` we dont get wring images on the wrong cell while scrolling
+Because we do `disposeBag = DisposeBag()` on `func prepareForReuse` we don't get wrong images on the wrong cell while scrolling

 ```swift
 func setup(viewModel: VM.GalleryAppS1.TableItem) {